Our Mission

 Matt Ehling

-Matt Ehling is a writer and television producer, and the executive director of Public Record Media.
+Matt Ehling is a writer and television producer.
 His broadcast documentaries include “Urban Warrior” and “Intent: Searching for Meaning in the Constitution,” and have been seen on PBS, the Bravo Channel, and at film festivals worldwide.
 He has been part of several Upper Midwest Regional Emmy Award-winning teams.
 His written work has appeared in the on-line news magazine Minnpost.com and other outlets.

-His organization Public Record Media (PRM) uses government documents to produce public affairs media.
+He is also a board member of the nonprofit organization Public Record Media (PRM), which uses government documents to produce public affairs media.
 PRM is a frequent user of government records laws at the state and federal level and seeks to encourage government compliance with such laws through administrative actions and litigation when appropriate.

 Don Gemberling